ImgBotApp/InternetNL/detail/web/tls/cert-signature/verdict/bad_en.md

-The certificate of your website is signed using a hash algorithm that is *not* secure.
+Your website certificate is signed using a hash algorithm that is *not* secure.